Montpelier High School, Bristol: History

 The headteacher until 2017, Alistair Perry, was convicted in 2018 of indecently assaulting a 16-year old girl in 2000, while he was Head of History at the school.

 In November 2017, after decades of debates, Colston's Girls' School announced that it was not going to drop the name of Colston because it was of "no benefit" to the school to do so.
 The headteacher, John Whitehead, later stated that he was overruled on this matter by the Society of Merchant Venturers.

 On 6 November 2020, after the toppling of the Statue of Edward Colston in Bristol and a consultation with staff and students, the name of the school was changed to Montpelier High School with effect from September 2021.
 The school is situated in the Montpelier area of the city.

 On 10 June 2022 Ofsted rated the school as 'Inadequate' – the lowest possible rating – after being rated 'Outstanding' 12 years prior.
 Whilst the diversity and enrichment clubs were commended, the main issues highlighted were surrounding safeguarding of the pupils, with comments made in reference to how the students did not feel safe at the school and as though they did not have an appropriate adult to confide in, as well as bullying issues with inconsistent responses from staff.
 The curriculum was also highlighted as something in need of improvement, citing a lack of ambition in particular for the Sixth Form and a lack of support for disabled children, those who struggle with reading and those with special needs.
-The principal, Kerry McCullagh, has been described as 'disappointed' and 'shocked' with the result, understanding that parents were noticeably going to feel 'let down' by the report.
-In response she has outlined a 20-point plan which involves higher focus on phonics and reinforcement of staff being safety support for the pupils.
+Then principal, Kerry McCullagh, was described as 'disappointed' and 'shocked' with the result, understanding that parents were noticeably going to feel 'let down' by the report.
+In response she outlined a 20-point plan which involves higher focus on phonics and reinforcement of staff being safety support for the pupils.

 Academic achievement

-The school has improved its results almost year on year and achieved its best ever GCSE scores in 2011, the table below shows the percentage of students hitting the key measure of 5 A*-C including English and Mathematics.
+The table below shows the percentage of students achieving the key measure of 5 A*-C GCSE including English and Mathematics between 2009 and 2012.

-The Dolphin School

-In September 2012, a primary school known as The Dolphin School opened near the main site.
-It has around 30 pupils in each class from reception to Year 6.
-Female pupils of the school had admissions priority over the normal random admission tier to Colston's Girls' School, but this is no longer the case.